 Growing cannabis plants with the intent of producing quality marijuana is not an easy process.
 Of the many steps involved, one of the most important is trimming.
 Marijuana trimming or trimming cannabis is where you harvest the flower and prepare it for use.

 As straightforward as this might seem, there are two trimming methods used by cannabis growers, wet trimming, and dry trimming.
 Both methods, wet or dry trim, have their pros and cons.
-At this point, cannabis experts can’t seem to agree on wet trim vs dry trim, and which is better.
+At this point, cannabis experts and our customers here at The Trimmer Store, can’t seem to agree on wet trim vs dry trim, and which is better.
+So, we wrote a little guide to explain the basics.

 Let’s learn about the basics when it comes to the topic of Wet Trimming vs Dry Trimming